mmbman/Katagiri/1980-04-20-Blue-Cliff-Record-Case-3-Talk-2.md

 #### 14:00

-If you attend [sesshin](glossary#sesshin), even for today’s [sitting](glossary#sitting), I think you have a lot of questions.
+If you attend *sesshin*, even for today’s sitting, I think you have a lot of questions.
 But whatever you think – if you see human beings who are really ignorant, who don’t understand this kind of practice, who don’t understand the depths of human life, or who are not interested in this kind of understanding – it doesn’t mean you should give up.
 It doesn’t mean you should be engaged in normal human life, forgetting this kind of practice, forgetting the deep understanding of human beings.
 It doesn’t mean that.

 If you give up this kind of practice, there is no compassion.
 Who helps human beings except you, except each of us individually?
 Who helps [then]?
 No one helps.
 So, *you* can help; each of us individually can help.
 This is [the] point.
 If you see the really ignorant human world, with ignorant people fighting each other – at that time you can really practice.
 That’s why you have to practice at that time, because that practice originates from your compassion.